 Treasures of the Aegean Sea

-Arid and rocky Kalymnos.
-The only exit for its residents is the sea.
-Generously, the sea provided the locals with its valuable sponges, which they gratefully began harvesting.
+On arid and rocky Kalymnos, the sea has always been the only exit for residents.
+Generously, it provided the locals with its valuable sponges, which they gratefully began harvesting.
 Exactly when Kalymnians started sponge diving is lost in the mists of time.
-Today, they have one of the largest fishing fleets in the Aegean and they produce about 30,000 sponges annually.
+But today, they have one of the largest fishing fleets in the Aegean and produce about 30,000 sponges annually.
 You’ll be able to see the numerous species of sponge, as well as witness the various stages they go through before reaching the market.

-Some of the most beautiful rock faces in Europe can be found here, and Kalymnos has become world-famous for its 60 stunning but safe climbing venues.
+Home to some of the most beautiful rockfaces in Europe, Kalymnos has become world-famous for its 60 striking but safe climbing venues.
 The rocks on the island have excellent traction and access to climbing areas is a breeze.
-There are also an additional 1,300 marked and secure routes to be found here.
+There are also 1,300 marked hiking routes to be explored.
 It’s an adventurer’s paradise in the Mediterranean!

 The International Diving Festival convenes here every year.
-Magical worlds – like Nera, Telendos, Platy and the nearby island of Pserimos – will stay carved in your memory as you dive into their depths.
-Explore the sunken ancient city hidden under the Myrties-Telendos sea channel.
+Magical worlds – like Nera, Telendos, Platy and the nearby island of Pserimos – will stay carved in your memory as you explore their depths.
+You can also visit the sunken ancient city in the Myrties-Telendos sea channel.

 Hidden gems of Kalymnos

-A terrifying earthquake in 554 AD sliced off a piece of Kalymnos, which sunk into the water at Pothaia.Today the island of Telendos lies across from Kalymnos, with ruins and vestiges of that era.
-During your holiday here, you can take the boat across, go for a swim, and walk the length of the island to feel the spirit of a lost civilisation.
+An earthquake in 554 AD sliced off a piece of Kalymnos, which sunk into the water at Pothaia, and created the nearby island of Telendos across, with ruins and vestiges of that era.
+During your holiday here, you can take the boat across, go for a swim and walk the length of the island to feel the spirit of a lost civilisation.